KatharaFramework/Kathara-Labs/tutorials/capture-packets/README.md

 Thanks to [nopid](https://github.com/nopid) and [whatever4711](https://github.com/whatever4711) for suggesting this brilliant solution! :rocket:

+## Docker Desktop Compatibility
+Due to a Docker Desktop issue currently the port forwarding smoothly works only on linux (KatharaFramework/Kathara#230).
+However, if you are using **Docker Desktop** it is possible to circumvent the problem using the `lconfig command`, as described by the issue KatharaFramework/Kathara#230.

 ## Let's start!
 Let's consider the simple network scenario in the [lab](lab) directory, that is composed by two devices, namely `pc1` and `pc2`